apostrophecms/apostrophe-documentation/support.md

 **Because Apostrophe is open source, you are not locked in to working with us.** Since Apostrophe is built on the popular node.js platform, you have thousands of potential partners for development and support.

-Here is a short list development firms especially committed to ongoing work with Apostrophe.
+Here is a short list of development firms especially committed to ongoing work with Apostrophe.
 We encourage you to find the partner that is right for your needs.

 <ul class="developer-directory">
   <li><a href="http://concrete.ca"><img alt="Concrete" src="images/developers/concrete.png" /></a></li>